 Most homesteaders have help in their homesteading journey.
-They have spouses, children and maybe even other relatives and friends who help along the way.
+They have spouses, children, and maybe even other relatives and friends who help along the way.
 Homesteading alone is much different.
-Being alone means taking on everything by yourself, with next to no help.
+It means taking on everything by yourself, with next to no help.

-Homesteading alone means you need to figure it out for yourself.
+It also means you need to figure it out for yourself.
 You are the reason your homestead becomes successful or it fails.
-I do everything on my own here at 15 Acre Homestead because I do not have a husband or relatives that can help me, and all but one of my children live in another state, so it is just me.
+I do everything on my own here at 15 Acre Homestead because I do not have a husband or relatives that can help me, and all of my children live in another state, so it is just me.

 I don’t mind at all being alone, but I’ll be honest, it has its pros and cons.

 The good side of homesteading alone is that I can make all my own decisions.
 I get to choose every color I paint, every animal I want, every project I do, and every decision to be made is mine.
 I have 100% control over my homestead and what happens with it.

 There is a sense of accomplishment when I complete a project by myself and know that I did it with no help.
 It is rewarding to make new things and know that my skills are growing stronger and stronger.
 You become proud of what you accomplish even if they aren’t as perfect as you wanted them to be.

 When homesteading alone you learn to be quite crafty and smart about finding better and easier ways to do things because you don’t have any help.
 You also think twice about the plans you make knowing it is just you doing the work.
 See how I plan my homestead here.